 Do any of your coworkers bring dogs to the office with them?
 If so, they should have permission from their employer.
 If this is permitted, the employer likely cannot be held liable if they allowed the dog to be there for the benefit of the employee.
 But, if the employer wants the dogs present for their own benefit, they could be held liable if an attack occurs.

 Have you ever been bitten by a dog in your neighborhood?
 Has a loved one suffered an attack by a dog?
-If so, you need to protect your rights and speak with an experienced Chicago premises liability attorney from Gainsberg Law, P.C. as soon as possible.
+If so, you need to protect your rights and speak with an experienced Chicago premises liability attorney from Gainsberg Injury and Accident Lawyers as soon as possible.
 Call the office at 312-600-9585 to schedule a free consultation.
 You can also complete a contact form on our website.